mftaher/myway/README.md

 # Myway

 My way was popular frank sinatra song during 1969 and was top on billboard chart during that time.
-Now myway here provides basic sinatra scaffolding project for everyone to use.
+Now myway here provides basic Sinatra project for everyone to use.
 It comes with capistrano and unicorn integrated.
 By default the sinatra app uses haml as it's templating engine.

+MyWay is integrated with Twitter-Bootstrap, every time you generate a new project with MyWay it gets the latest Twitter-Bootstrap source and integrates with your project, making it ready state with Twitter-Bootstrap design.

+As for javascript loader MyWay uses latest 'yepnope.js', an asynchronous conditional loader for your javascript/css to manage dependencies or loading the scripts you need super fast!

+Feel free to fork the project to generate your own Sinatra structure or add more bootstrap plugins, or contribute enhancing this by sending pull request.

 ## Installation and Usage

 Install it yourself from source:

     $ rake install

 Or,